joustava/CarND-Behavioral-Cloning-Project/README.md

 - [ ] The simulator contains two tracks.
 To meet specifications, the car must successfully drive around track one.
 Track two is more difficult.
 See if you can get the car to stay on the road for track two as well.

-## Notes

-- Sample Data: there is sample driving data available in the workspace but this needs augmentation and additional data from driving myself.
-- Simulator: use mouse, R shorcut for recording.
-W or S suspend auto mode.
-Use smallest and fastest screen setting in simulator
-- Data collection:
-  - the car should stay in the center of the road as much as possible but we probably need
-    - two or three laps of center lane driving
-    - one lap of recovery driving from the sides
-    - one lap focusing on driving smoothly around curves
-  - if the car veers off to the side, it should recover back to center
-  - driving counter-clockwise can help the model generalize
-  - flipping the images is a quick way to augment the data
-  - collecting data from the second track can also help generalize the model
-  - we want to avoid overfitting or underfitting when training the model
-  - knowing when to stop collecting more data
-- steering is from -1 to 1 (tanh ?) in simulator angle of -25 to 25 degree
-- three camera viewpoints per timestamp + sensor data. steering only concidered in this project
-- ~~can use scp to copy training data from local simulator to remote GPU instance~~
-- If model predictions are poor on both the training and validation set (for example, mean squared error is high on both), then this is evidence of underfitting.
-Possible solutions could be to
-  - increase the number of epochs
-  - add more convolutions to the network.
-- When the model predicts well on the training set but poorly on the validation set (for example, low mean squared error for training set, high mean squared error for validation set), this is evidence of overfitting.
-If the model is overfitting, a few ideas could be to
-  - use dropout or pooling layers
-  - use fewer convolution or fewer fully connected layers
-  - collect more data or further augment the data set
-- Augment by flipping, brightness etc the data (and angle) with keras tf.image features
-- use side images and add correction to steering maybe even trig function to generate values (Project, Concept 13)
-- preprocess images by cropping top 70 and bottom 25, Cropping2D(cropping=((70,25),(0,0)))
-- start with simple network to check basic setup/workflow, then try e.g Lenet or something else to improve. then simultanously try preprocessing techniques

 ## Writeup

 ### Workflow